 Picture a typical conference room.
 A long rectangular table faces a short wall.
 People sit turned toward the monitor forced to lean in to see remote teammates.
 Looking at the back of one another's heads.
 Some voices are hard to hear.
 And, the setup reinforces hierarchy.
 The "head of the table" is likely running the meeting.
 Today, more than half of all meetings are hybrid.
 Designers are rethinking traditional paradigms to create spaces that work for everyone - in person and remote - which means designing for the camera as much as the people in the room.
 It also means rethinking that rectangle.
 "This is all about sightlines," says Mary Elaine Roush, Steelcase global design principal.
 "We have to design so everyone has eye-to-eye contact with remote participants and any content being displayed.
 But we can't lose what we know about in-room collaboration that works which includes everyone in the room being able to see one another as well."
 Collaboration is the top reason people want to come into the office.
 Yet, Steelcase global research suggests people are not satisfied with spaces for hybrid collaboration.
 Successful hybrid collaboration requires thinking like a movie director.
 Lights, camera, audio, content.
-Where should cameras be mounted for natural eve-to-eve contact?
+Where should cameras be mounted for natural eye-to-eye contact?
 How many speakers and microphones do you need?
 Where can cords be nested?
-Roush was one of the designers who took part in the global design charette where we collaborated with IT companies Microsoft, Zoom, Logitech, and Crestron.
+Roush was one of the designers who took part in a global design charette with input from our IT partners; Microsoft, Zoom, Logitech and Crestron.
 Teams experimented with new ways to create more equitable, easy-to-use spaces that enhance how people engage in the conversation.
 "Understanding the capabilities of specific technology is critical.
 That's what helps us create holistic solutions that really perform," says Roush.
 Teams co-created new room configurations, discovered new angles and innovated with new shapes to support hybrid collaboration.
+By shifting from rectilinear furniture and spaces to furniture designed and configured in geometric shapes with rounded or curved features, in-room participants can see one another at all times in addition to being at eye level with remote colleagues.
+That eyeto-eye view creates more equity between those in-room and remote.
+"The shape of the table helps position the person in the room for the best video experience," says Roush.
+"Rectangles stack people on video and you can't see everyone easily.
+Thoughtfully designed table shapes specifically for video, position people to have the best sightlines."